Page Loader

 Before launching a product, trademark, or any piece of Intellectual Property work on a (commercial) market, a comprehensive search for existing IP rights that might be infringed should be performed.

-If you become aware that a third party limits your business’ success because they infringe your IP rights, you may consider enforcing these IP rights.
+If you become aware that a third party limits your business’s success because they infringe your IP rights, you may consider enforcing these IP rights.

 Intellectual Property enforcement is the act of taking legal action to stop an infringement, prevent further violations of IP rights, and remedy the prejudice caused by these violations.
 The burden of enforcing IP rights is mainly on the holder of these rights.
 In other words, it is up to you, as an IP right holder, to identify any infringement of your IP and to decide what measure to take.